-- 1. Upon completion of the investigation, the Preliminary Review Panel (hereafter the Panel) shall meet to determine whether the Investigator has offered sufficient evidence to support a prima facie case that an Honor Code violation has occurred.
+1. Upon completion of the investigation, the Preliminary Review Panel (hereafter the Panel) shall meet to determine whether the Investigator has offered sufficient evidence to support a prima facie case that an Honor Code violation has occurred.
 The Investigator shall present to the Panel the following materials for its consideration:

 - a.
-The complaint;

-- b.
-The investigation report, and

-- c.
-A written statement submitted by the accused student, if the student chooses to submit a statement. - 2.
+The complaint; - b.
+The investigation report, and - c.
+A written statement submitted by the student, if the student chooses to submit a statement. - 2.
 The Advisor shall attend the Panel proceedings for purposes of clarifying procedural matters, but shall not vote in the Panel's deliberations. - 3.
 Sufficient evidence Prima Facie Case.
-If a majority of the Panel finds that the investigator has presented sufficient evidence to support a prima face case that a violation has occurred, the Panel will prepare and deliver a letter to the Dean outlining the allegation, the investigation, the evidence considered and the Panel's findings.
+If a majority of the Panel finds that the investigator has presented sufficient evidence to support a prima face case that a violation has occurred, the Panel will prepare and deliver a letter to the Advisor outlining the allegation, the investigation, the evidence considered and the Panel's findings.
 The matter shall proceed to a Hearing. - a.
-The Dean shall send, via university email, a letter to the accused student enclosing the Panel's letter.
+The Advisor shall send, via university email, a letter to the student enclosing the Panel's letter.
 The letter shall include: - 1.
 Name of the complainant; - 2.
 A description of the alleged conduct that constituted the charged Honor Code violation; - 3.
-Identification of the specific Honor Code sections alleged to have been violated; - 4.
-That the accused student is entitled to be represented by counsel or other representative; - That the accused student is entitled to consult with the designated "Process Aide" for advice about the process and procedure; - That copies of all documentary evidence susceptible to photocopying are available and that the accused student and counsel shall have a reasonable time to examine any evidence not susceptible to photocopying; - 7.
+Identification of the specific Honor Code sections alleged to have been violated; - That the Respondent is entitled to be represented by counsel or other representative; - 5.
+That the Respondent is entitled to consult with the designated "Process Aide" for advice about the process and procedure; - That copies of all documentary evidence susceptible to photocopying are available and that the Respondent and counsel shall have a reasonable time to examine any evidence not susceptible to photocopying; - 7.
 The names and available contact information of all persons that may be called as witnesses; - 8.
-That the accused student is under no obligation to admit or deny the charges or to make any other statement; - 9.
-That any statement the accused student makes may be used against him or her; and - 10.
-That the accused student may admit to the conduct at issue and waive the right to a hearing on the merits at any time, in which case the Hearing Committee will hear evidence relating to sanctions. - b.
-The Honor Board Advisor shall work with the accused student or his/her representative to establish a mutually convenient date for the hearing.
-Once established, the Honor Board advisor will provide the accused student or his/her representative with a list of hearing committee members.
+That the Respondent is under no obligation to admit or deny the charges or to make any other statement; - 9.
+That any statement the Respondent makes may be used against him or her; and - 10.
+That the Respondent may admit to the conduct at issue and waive the right to a hearing on the merits at any time, in which case the Hearing Committee will hear evidence relating to sanctions. - b.
+The Advisor shall work with the Respondent or their representative to establish a mutually convenient date for the hearing.
+Once established, the Advisor will provide the Respondent or his/her representative with a list of Hearing Committee members.